may-asver/work_automation/change_driver/README.md

 Where the first line is the header of the CSV file.  <br />
 The following lines are the cameras to update <br />
 **The delimiter should be a comma (,)**  <br />

-## How to use
-1. Download the script
-2. Run the script from PowerShell
-3. Enter the Milestone Server IP address
-4. Select CSV file
-5. Wait until the script finishes